Join us on our Causeway Coast tour as we travel to what is often referred to as ‘the eighth wonder of the world’.

 The Giants Causeway, Ireland’s only World Heritage site is, without doubt, the highlight of the tour.
 Enjoy the stories of Finn MacCool that surround this world famous attraction as you climb over the ancient basalt columns and take photographs to remember.

 So what are you waiting for?
-The Causeway Coast Express tour departs from Belfast seven days a week.
+The Causeway Coast tour departs from Belfast seven days a week.
 Book now.